jeffboichuk/ice-marketing/midterm-project-outline.md

 * __Catches and holds Mike and Sarah's attention__
     + By challenging their taken-for-granted assumptions and solving a mystery you uncover that has multiple plausible endings and cannot be guessed.
-* __Offers insights for practice__
+* __Offers actionable insights__
-    + By estimating the potential effect of a new and important practice and conveying findings that Mike and Sarah will be able to act on in the near term.
+    + By estimating the potential effect of a new and important initiative and conveying findings that Mike and Sarah will be able to act on in the near term.